 - If you want to get out of bed, ask for help.
-Do not get out of bed by yourself.
-Remember: Call, don't fall! - Some people have a sore back after surgery.
+Do not get out of bed by yourself. - Some people have a sore back after surgery.
 Changing positions in bed once in a while will help.
+Be sure to let your nurse know if you need help changing positions.